miya0001/content-template-engine/readme.txt

     return $var;
 } );`

-Then you can use this value in the template.
+Then you can use this variable in the template.

 `{% for fruit in fruits %}
     {{ fruit }}<br>